LiteObject/mcp-with-semantic-kernel/README.md

 - Simplify development with a standardized protocol for tool integration.

 This repository provides a practical example of how to combine these technologies, complete with sample code to get you started.

+## Prerequisites

+Before diving into the code, ensure you have the following:
+- **.NET SDK** (version 8.0 or later recommended).
+- A valid **OpenAI API key** (or another LLM provider compatible with Semantic Kernel).
+- The **ModelContextProtocol** NuGet package.
+- Basic familiarity with C# and Semantic Kernel concepts.
+- (Optional) An MCP server to test with, such as the example ["Everything" MCP server](https://mcp.so/server/server-everything) for demo purposes.